wilblack/lilybot/README.md

 # Getting Started

-## 1.Install Raspbian
+## 1. Install the Raspbian Operating System
-We will set up a new Raspberry Pi model B with the Rasbian distrubtion.
+We will set up a new Raspberry Pi model B with the Rasbian distribution.

-## Set-Up the ardyh_client on a Raspberry Pi

 I followed the instructions here http://www.raspberrypi.org/quick-start-guide.
 The guide has you install NOOBS.
-NOOBS is a start program that let's you install different OS on the Raspberry Pi.
-In this repo I use the Raspbian version unless otherwise noted.
+NOOBS is a startup program that let's you install different OS's on the Raspberry Pi.
+In this repo I use the Raspbian version unless otherwise noted (JJBOT uses a different version).
 You will need an 8GB or bigger SD card to install Raspbian.

+## 2. Initial Configuration

-### Change Keyboard Country Code
+*Keyboard Country Code
   By default the Raspberry py will be set with a keyboard country code of "gb" for Great Britian.
-You should chnage this to your country code.
+You should change this to your country code.
 For me in the US of A its "us".

   To change this edit the `/etc/default/keyboard` file.
 Change the line to the appropriate country code.

 ```
 XKBLAYOUT=”us”

 ```

-### Config Wi-Fi
+*Config Wi-Fi

-#### With Ethernet Cable
+  * With Ethernet Cable
 Plug in an enternet cable and turn the raspberry on. ssh should be enabled by default.
 You can log in with `ssh pi@IP_ADDRESS` and use `raspberry` as the password.
 You will need to check your router to find out the Raspberry Pi's IP address.

-#### With console cable
+  * With console cable
 Follow this guide to set up the console cable https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/overview

+* Wi-Fi
 You will need to configure your Pi for WiFi by editing the `/etc/network/interfaces` file.
 See here for more info http://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis